spiropoulos94/garage-dashboard/README.md

 - If no mock data is found but you're in mock mode, default empty responses will be returned
 - The system is fully functional without any backend connection

+### Mock Architecture

+The mock functionality is implemented as a separate layer of services, allowing the main application code to remain clean and focused on business logic:

+- **Mock Services** (`app/services/`)
+  - `mockService.ts` - Core utilities for mock functionality
+  - `mockApiInterceptor.ts` - Intercepts API requests and returns mock data
+  - `mockAuthService.ts` - Handles mock authentication
+  - `mockMiddlewareService.ts` - Manages request authentication in middleware

+This architecture allows the application to cleanly switch between real and mock data without cluttering the main application code.

 ### Creating custom mock data

 You can create your own mock data files for specific endpoints: